jbatnozic/hobgoblin-engine/Overlays/SPeMPE/Docs/SPeMPE_Getting_started.md

 Your visible state struct may look like something above, except this isn't enough.
 As this struct is going to be sent over the network, we must also define serialization and deserialization functions for it.
-This was already touched upon in the RigelNet guide and it comes down to providing operators `<<` and `>>` for your type and `hobgoblin::util::PacketBase`; and this is easiest if you use Hobgoblin's autopack feature - so let's use that and fix our struct.
+This was already touched upon in the RigelNet guide and it comes down to providing operators `<<` and `>>` for your type and `hobgoblin::util::Packet`; and this is easiest if you use Hobgoblin's autopack feature - so let's use that and fix our struct.

 ```cpp